vishalbhojane/my-notes/theory/javascript/Intermediate/Type Coercion.md

 console.log(value6 + value4) // will return 31
 ```

-JS will convert number to strings when adding number and string

-#### Zero is consider as a false when loosely checking
+Zero is consider as a false when loosely checking

 ```js
 0 == false // js will return true
 ```

+---

-Avoiding Type coercion when comparing two different types
+### Avoiding Type coercion when comparing two different types

 ALWAYS USE `===` (three equal signs) when checking two types, `!==` to check not equal
 but use  `==` (double equal) to check `undefined` and `null`

+---
 ### `NaN`

 ```js